jalantechnologies/github-ci/docs/USAGE.md

 **Example**

-On Doppler, you have a project with name "myapp" and an environment with name "production".
+On Doppler, say you have a project with name `myapp` and an environment with name `production`.
 You can inject configuration via:

 ```yaml
 # lib/kube/shared/app.yml